NabhanAbedin/movies-app/README.md

 - Frontend deployed on Vercel

-- Backend deployed on Render (or your choice of provider)
+- Backend deployed on Render

 ## Future implementations
 - adding user autentication in order to create unique favorites and liked lists